-The discount rate was based on the index rate for the Bond Buyer 20-Bond G.O.
+The discount rate used to measure the total OPEB liability at April 30, 2019 was based on the index rate for the Bond Buyer 20-Bond G.O.
 Index as of April 25, 2019.

-IMRF Mortality follows the Sex Distinct Raw Rates as developed in the RP-2014 Study, with Blue Collar Adjustment.
+At April 30, 2020 and 2019, IMRF Mortality follows the Sex Distinct Raw Rates as developed in the RP-2014 Study, with Blue Collar Adjustment.
 These rates are improved generationally using MP-2016 Improvement Rates.
 Spousal Mortality follows the Sex Distinct Raw Rates as developed in the RP-2014 Study.
 These rates are improved generationally using MP-2016 Improvement Rates.

-The percent of active employees assumed to continue the participation from the active medical plan into the retiree medical plan upon retirement has been increased to 30% based on the current census information.
+At April 30, 2020 and 2019, the percent of active employees assumed to continue the participation from the active medical plan into the retiree medical plan upon retirement has been increased to 30% based on the current census information.